swcarpentry/DEPRECATED-bc/git/novice/02-collab.md

 FIXME: screenshot

 For now,
-we'll use the 'http' identifier, since it requires the least setup.
+we'll use the 'http' protocol, since it requires the least setup.
 Copy that string from the browser, go into the local `planets` repository,